 Understanding Confidential Non-medical Counseling Services

 You never have to be without support.
-Military OneSource and military and family life counselors provide free, short-term, confidential non-medical counseling services for a wide range of issues from marital conflicts and stress management to coping with a loss and deployment adjustments.
+Military OneSource and Military and Family Life Counseling provide free, short-term, confidential non-medical counseling services for a wide range of issues from marital conflicts and stress management to coping with grief and deployment adjustments.

-Confidential non-medical counseling is a well-established strategy for finding answers to common emotional and interpersonal difficulties.
+Confidential non-medical counseling is effective for finding answers to common emotional and interpersonal difficulties.

 This overview explains the kinds of issues addressed by confidential non-medical counseling and how you can access it.

 Eligibility for Non-medical Counseling

 Confidential non-medical counseling services are free and available to the following groups through Military OneSource and your installation’s Military and Family Support Center:

 - Active-duty service members and their immediate family members